Weeks after unveiling Italian data centre, Aruba Group goes Polish

 After a recent opening in Italy, Aruba S.p.A. has announced a further expansion of its business in Poland.

-The company has opened a data centre in Warsaw and asserts this will not only meet the needs of the local customers but will also become a foothold for expansion into other markets in central and eastern Europe.
+The company has opened a data center in Warsaw and asserts this will not only meet the needs of the local customers but will also become a foothold for expansion into other markets in central and eastern Europe.

 Cecconi says the company is excited with the Europe expansion.